-- Certificate of birth in the United States.
+- Birth certificate in the United States.

 - Consular report showing your birth abroad.

 You only have to submit one piece of evidence, that is, any of the above mentioned.
-However, our recommendation is that you have at least two on hand.
+However, our recommendation is that you have at least two on hand

-- 1 copy of your birth certificate.
+- Copy of birth certificate.